 The article sums it up here:

-Sugar and Splenda-type sweeteners affect the balance in your gut
+Yes, sugar and Splenda-type sweeteners affect the balance in your gut.

 Everyone is talking about gut health these days.
 The more scientists learn about it, the more we’re seeing the link between the gut and overall health.

 We naturally have billions of different kinds of bacteria in our intestines.
 Depending on what we eat, we can change the balance and dominance of different kinds of bacteria.
 That balance has “…a strong influence on how we metabolize food.”